tmds/linux-dev-certs/README.md

 - Debian and derived (Ubuntu, ...)

 Limitations:
 - Ubuntu provides browser applications as snaps.
 These snaps do not use the system certificate store (https://bugs.launchpad.net/ubuntu/+source/chromium-browser/+bug/1901586).
-For .NET itself and CLI applications on the system the developer certificate will be trusted.
-For the browsers, the user still needs manually accept the developer certificate.
+For .NET itself and CLI applications the development certificate will be trusted.
+For browsers, the user still needs manually accept the development certificate.

 # How it works